sunkencity999/windows_claude_computer_use/README.md

 3. If screenshots are not working:
    - Ensure you have the latest version of Pillow installed
    - Try updating your graphics drivers

+If you're having any issues or questions, email me at chris@christopherdanielbradford.com.
+Have fun!